FusionAuth/fusionauth-site/site/_posts/2020-08-19-securing-react-native-with-oauth.md

 From there, create a new application.

-Once you've done that, navigate to the "OAuth" tab, set Client Authentication to `Not required`, and add `fusionauth.demo:/oauthredirect` to the Authorized redirect URLs.
+Once you've done that, navigate to the "OAuth" tab, set "Client Authentication" to `Not required`, and add `fusionauth.demo:/oauthredirect` to the "Authorized Redirect URLs".
 We'll use this redirect URL in our React Native application later.

 Also, note the value of "Client Id"; we'll need that later too.
-Click "Save", then edit the Application again by clicking the blue "Edit" button.
+Click "Save", then edit the Application again by clicking the blue "Edit" button to double check your setup.

 When properly configured, the application details screen should look like this: